 Pets are an important part of our lives and right now, and we are spending even more time with our pets than ever.
 It is important to know that a small number of pets worldwide, including dogs and cats, have tested positive for the virus that causes COVID-19.
 But most of these pets got infected only after close contact with people who had COVID-19, and only a few of these animals got sick from the infection.
 We are still learning about this new virus, but it appears that it can spread from people to animals in some situations.

-- Don’t let your pets interact with people or other animals outside your household.
+- Don’t let your pets interact with people outside your household.

-- Walk your dog, but always on a leash at least 6 feet (2 meters) from other people and animals.
+- Walk your dog, but always on a leash at least 6 feet (2 meters) from others.

-- Don’t go to dog parks or public places where a large number of people and dogs gather.
+- Don’t go to public places where a large number of people gather.

 What to do if you or your pet get sick